Program in Wise Prescribing

 The PWP complements our Academic Detailing Program.
 Academic detailing differs from the PWP since it focuses on a specific condition such as depression, and delivers information on the management of depression that is free of commercial bias.
 Together these two programs provide multifaceted support to clinicians as they consider therapeutic options with their patients.

-The Program in Wise Prescribing is funded by the Attorney General Consumer and Prescriber Grant Program.
+The Program in Wise Prescribing was funded by the Attorney General Consumer and Prescriber Grant Program in FY2009.

 - Work Shop Guide (PDF)